Club: – | Opening: 2014 | Capacity: 44,000 seats

-The Arena da Amazônia is being built in the place of the old Vivaldão stadium, which used to be the main stadium of the city.
+The Arena da Amazônia got built following the selection of the city of Manaus as a host city of the 2014 FIFA World Cup.
+The arena was built in the place of the old Vivaldão stadium, which used to be the main stadium of the city.

-The design also takes into account the area’s challenging climatic conditions.
+The Arena da Amazônia was designed by German architecture firm gmp Architekten, also responsible for Frankfurt’s Commerzbank Arena and Warsaw’s Stadion Narodowy.
+The shape of the stadium is meant to resemble a traditional indigenous basket and takes into account the area’s challenging climatic conditions.
 The roof’s steel structure is designed to serve as a large gutter that drains the tropical rain water, the roof’s coating reflects heat radiation and thus has a cooling effect, openings in the roof and facade stimulate ventilation, and there are ample areas of shade where spectators can shelter from the sun.